reactjs/react.dev/content/blog/2020-09-21-introducing-the-new-jsx-transform.md

 ## Thanks

-We'd like to thank Babel, TypeScript, Create React App, Next.js, and Gatsby maintainers for their help implementing and integrating the new JSX transform.
+We'd like to thank Babel, TypeScript, Create React App, Next.js, Gatsby, ESLint, and Flow maintainers for their help implementing and integrating the new JSX transform.
 We also want to thank the React community for their feedback and discussion on the related [technical RFC](https://github.com/reactjs/rfcs/pull/107).